TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Account.ensureStory(name: string, metadata: object)

-Ensures the existence of a story with the given `name` and with the specified `metadata` if given.
+Ensures the existence of a story with the given `name` and with the specified `metadata`, if given.

 Calling this method ensures that the necessary changes (if any) are made in the connected-to TriplyDB instance that result in an end state in which a story with the given `name` and `metadata` exists.